-The Steven Kubacki Encounter And The Reappearance MysteriesFirst Published: October 3, 2018 Last updated: October 30th, 2018 Estimated Reading Time: 8 minutes
+The Steven Kubacki Encounter And The Reappearance MysteriesFirst Published: October 3, 2018 Last updated: February 9th, 2019 Estimated Reading Time: 8 minutes Posted in: Supernatural

 If there is anything stranger than people disappearing seemingly literally into thin air, it may be the several cases where the said person reappears, sometimes miles away and almost always with bizarre, albeit hazy, accounts of their mysterious journey.
 What’s more, on many occasions these mind-bending reappearances occur where search teams have already searched.
 Not just once, but multiple times.
 That they simply could have been missed is almost an impossibility.

 We will look at perhaps one of the most fascinating of these cases, the strange disappearance and reappearance of Steven Kubacki in Michigan in the late-1970s in a moment.
 And as we will examine later, these occurrences are dotted about throughout history.
 And that is just the history we know about.
 How many similar accounts stretching further back in time went unrecorded is anybody’s guess.
 As is just what is behind these bizarre encounters that have both the minds of the mainstream and the fringe arenas still searching for answers.

 It isn’t the most recent case but the encounter of Steven Kubacki is certainly one of the most intriguing.
 Perhaps even more so when you realize that the location of Kubacki’s strange incident lies within what has been known for well over a century as “The Michigan Triangle” – a stretch of land and water that has a number of missing people, planes, and even boats to its name.